-Our analysis strongly suggests that the incoherent scatter spectra in the considered height interval are influenced by the presence of charged dust particles and their amount is of similar order as suggested by models.
+Our analysis strongly suggests that the incoherent-scatter spectra in the considered height interval are influenced by the presence of charged dust particles and that their amount is of a similar order as suggested by models.
 For the spectra that we calculated to fit the observations, we assumed a dust component calculated with the WACCM-CARMA model with dust height profiles from 60 to 100 km and 28 size bins.
-We assumed a charging probability that varied with size and zero charges for particles smaller than 0.5 nm and varied the absolute dust number density by multiplying the WACCM-CARMA profiles by a constant factor.
+We assumed a charging probability that varied with size and zero charges for particles smaller than 0.5 nm, and we varied the absolute dust number density by multiplying the WACCM-CARMA profiles by a constant factor.

-We could best evaluate the observations at heights 75 to 85 km.
-Only a fraction of the observed spectra could be analyzed for higher altitudes, where the observations are limited by the low-altitude resolution of the data used, and at lower altitudes, where the observations are limited because of low electron densities.
+We could best evaluate the observations at heights of 75 to 85 km.
+Only a fraction of the observed spectra could be analyzed at higher altitudes, where the observations are limited by the low-altitude resolution of the data used, and at lower altitudes, where the observations are limited because of low electron densities.

-We have analyzed the incoherent scatter spectra observed with the EISCAT VHF radar in a selected time interval during ionospheric conditions with a high electron content in winter.
-The winter season was chosen because when applying model assumptions on the annual variation of the dust, its size distribution and height profile in winter are favorable for generating clear signatures in the spectra.
-The observation was made from 9 January 2014 approximately 8:00 to 22 UT, after several days with high solar flare activity, which we assume caused the unusually high electron content low down in the atmosphere.
+We have analyzed the incoherent-scatter spectra observed with the EISCAT VHF radar in a selected time interval during ionospheric conditions with a high electron content in winter.
+The winter season was chosen because, when applying model assumptions to the annual variation, the dust size distribution and height profile in winter are favorable for generating clear signatures in the spectra.
+The observation was made on 9 January 2014 from approximately 08:00 to 22:00 UT, after several days with high solar flare activity, which we assume caused the unusually high electron content low down in the atmosphere.